OverG0d/ArdaBerkInan-QAEngineer-Unity/README.md

 2. Click the add button to find the project folder and add it.
 3. If the project is on the list, click it to open the project.
 4. Click the play button on the top of the editor.
-5. The PDF for the Trash Dash Test cases can be found in the "TrashDash_GameplayTestCases" folder.
+5. The PDF for the Trash Dash gameplay test cases can be found in the "TrashDash_GameplayTestCases" folder.